All States

 Education Landscape

 Alabama serves over 740,000 students across 138 school districts, supported by more than 42,000 teachers.
-The Alabama State Department of Education (ALSDE) sets statewide standards for teacher evaluation, and principals are responsible for conducting classroom observations aligned to the Alabama Quality Teaching Standards as part of the EDUCATEAlabama system.
+The Alabama State Department of Education (ALSDE) sets statewide standards for teacher evaluation, and principals are responsible for conducting classroom observations aligned to the Alabama Quality Teaching Standards using the Alabama Teacher Observation Tool (ATOT), which replaced EDUCATEAlabama beginning in 2021-2022.

 Observation Requirements

-Alabama requires a minimum of two unannounced classroom observations per teacher each year - one in the fall (October through mid-December) and one in the spring (late January through March).
-Each observation must be at least 30 minutes for elementary grades or a full class period for secondary grades.
+Alabama requires at least one classroom observation per teacher per school year using the ATOT.
+Each observation must last at least 20 minutes.
 Evaluators use observation data alongside teacher self-assessments and professional learning plans to assign levels of practice on the AQTS continuum.

 Framework Spotlight